 Our spiritual input is also a factor when determining our wellness level.
 We all need the benefit of spiritual reflection.
 This acts as a way of cleansing ourselves of the toxins of our daily life.
 Spirituality is a way of assuring ourselves of a renewing and rebirth of ourselves as caring humans.
 As Stephen Covey calls it, “sharpening the saw”.
 Wellness encompasses our state of being, our mind, and our health.
 It is a condition of the whole.
 Wellness is a condition of the mind, body, and soul.

 Get healthy and stay healthy!!
-This site is loaded with articles and recipes to help you get fit and well and stay that way.
+This site is loaded with articles to help you get fit and well and stay that way.
 So, click on the “Articles & More” tab above to get started.

 This information is not presented by a medical practitioner and is for educational and informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read.